-Parents of students who are diagnosed as having serious medical conditions or allergies should contact the Head Teacher Wellbeing for an interview.
+Parents of students who are diagnosed as having serious medical conditions or allergies should contact the School nurse and the Head Teacher Wellbeing for an interview.
 An individual health care plan will be developed that includes strategies to minimise risk.
 Should students be at risk of anaphylactic reaction they should be supplied with an Adrenaline Autoinjector to carry with them at all times.